 I cross the road and carry the bike up a few wood steps, leading to the thrilling (and tiring) chase around and up sections of Mt Adelaide and Mt Clarence.
 The course opens as quickly underneath the Anzac National Centre as it moves away from it.
 A sign appears and I groan momentarily at the uphill view ahead, it’s the ACDC climb and music sounds to the tune of ‘it’s a long way to the top’!!
 This far into the race the legs burn, but two spectators are cheering us on and I stay on the bike until reaching the top.
 A quick exhale at the top and I move into Pilot’s trail which is an absolute blast over granite rocks and dirt.
 At some stage, perhaps before or after Pilot’s trail there was a rocky descent which was highly entertaining on the bike because of the multitude of technical line choices.
 I think I was happy with my choices.
 We then traverse grass through Albany Heritage Park and on a bit of the Avenue of Honour (a tree lined spot that is a place of memorial for the ANZACs), then back onto some narrow tracks under the trees.

 The 37 km participants peel away in the direction of race village and I’m slightly jealous because they’ll be having a drink soon.
-I follow the 50 km sign on my own knowing I have another mount to conquer, roughly 13 kms left which is isn’t very far but I know it will hardly be flat.
+I follow the 50 km sign on my own knowing I have another mount to conquer, roughly 13 kms left which isn’t very far but I know it will hardly be flat.
 Just look at those peaks when you arrive into Albany town!
 I reach a feature laden section, in the form of steep log stairs and an impressive granite rock.
 It looked fantastic especially the granite rock, but I walk the bike down.
 Then I’m on a descending dash through town where traffic controllers with precise timing allow me to clear 3 intersections without stopping – sweet!
 Up to Mount Melville I go and it wouldn’t be a mount without a long climb, but this time on the road so I stretch my back a little whilst the legs continue to pedal.
-Mount Melville turns out to be the highlight for the day and worth delaying a drink for, because of all the granite sections and fabulous views.
+Mount Melville turns out to be the highlight for the day and worth delaying a drink for, because of all the granite sections and fabulous views right from the bike seat.
 There was an impressively long and steep descent, but I walked it.
 After this race I definitely want to aspire to ride these descents that I walked!
 Late afternoon draws to a close and it is just me and Mount Melville for what feels like an eternity, but as the course does a sort of loop back, I spot some riders and motivation kicks in.
 The finale of features unveils a massive (WA terrain) granite roll over, which in hindsight was probably trickier to walk.
 Exiting Mt Melville on a sweet flowing section is just what I needed to make up for the regret of not riding down the finale.
 A brief sightseeing opportunity arises as I cycled under the Amity (a replica of the vessel which bought explorers to Albany) before crossing to Albany Peace Park (a view of the harbour where ships left for Gallipoli) along the foreshore.
 As I make my way up the pedestrian bridge folks call out words of encouragement.
 It’s a wonderful finish line on Stirling Terrace in front of the pubs to the sound of music booming and the cheering crowd.
 What a way to experience Albany I think and I don’t have to go very far to find a cold bevy afterwards!